cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/Utilities/README.md

 5) Specify `blazegraph` namespace and `agent` endpoins in [run_uprn_agent_in_chunks.py] as well as waiting time between individual agent requests - this might need experimenting, as the HTTP request to agent returns <200> after a successful request; however, the actual upload of triples to Blazegraph might take longer.
 Hence, too little waiting time between requests will suppress successful instantiation of UPRN triples in Blazegraph.
 5-10s waiting time seem to work well.

-6) An KG export in N-Quads after successfully running the UPRN agent on the King's Lynn building data is provided in `\Data\KG snapshots\20220901 kings_lynn`
+6) An KG export in N-Quads after successfully running the UPRN agent on the King's Lynn building data is provided in `\Data\KG snapshots\3_ontocitygml_tsd_uprn`

 ### _compare_uprns.py_